 Melt butter on medium-low heat, watching closely so it does not burn.
 After melting butter, add sugar.
-Stir and let simmer on medium heat until it gets boils around the edges.
-Stir in cream.
+Stir and let simmer on medium heat until it looks foamy.
+Carefully stir in cream as it will splatter.
 After starts to boil again, stir in salt and vanilla.
 Remove from heat and set aside until ready to serve.

 When bread pudding is done baking, place servings into pretty bowls (preferably glass so the caramel sauce can show off).
 Top bread pudding with caramel sauce and a few chopped pecans.

 It cannot be tamed for it is wild to it’s core.
 Many will not be brave enough but those who embark upon the new, glamorous bread pudding adventure will love every bite.

 Crikey that’s delicious, mate!

 Latest posts by The Old Hen (see all)